 You see, thought is a form of energy and it must either be channelized or be given an outlet.
 Otherwise, its build up reaches an unbearable crescendo eventually.
-Why else you think people struggle to keep secrets or they feel light after a good conversation?
+Why else do you think people struggle to keep secrets or they feel light after a good conversation?
 Why being heard takes the negativity or stress away?
 Why people need friendships and relationships?
 Conversations give an outlet to this ever-building thought energy.

-When we continue to suppress our thoughts and feelings, they hit back with vengeance one day.
+When we continue to suppress our thoughts and feelings, they hit back with a vengeance one day.
 And, their attack is brutal, often resulting in not just sapping one of their mental energy but robbing them of their sanity altogether.

 People fall sick with depression, experience intense loneliness, sadness, or a great void in their life.
 In a way, therefore, a constant flow of thoughts is not always a bad thing.
 It helps you from bottling up.
-In fact, that’s why a lot of the times, people feel relaxed after meditation.
-Meditation is to mind what a physical workout is to the body.
-Good meditation helps your harness and channelize your thought energy and bad meditation expends it.
+In fact, that’s why a lot of the time, people feel relaxed after meditation.
+Meditation is to the mind what a physical workout is to the body.
+Good meditation helps you harness and channelize your thought energy and bad meditation expends it.
 Either way, there’s a sense of relief.